 Many of these words are common, others aren't used too often, but they're all great examples of Scottish-English at it's best.......

-If you're planning to visit Scotland, or just want to know more about this fascinating country & language you might find one of these options interesting:
+If you're planning to visit Scotland, or just want to know more about this fascinating country and language, you might like these: